irandeno/paradise/README.md

     tokenizer.tokenize("car"); // => [ { type: "vehicle", value: "airplane" } ]
     ```

-  - `multi-state matcher`: states can be define in multiple levels and match
+  - `multi-state matcher` states can be define in multiple levels and match
     with different set of rules

     ```typescript